- So, what happens when a site you are registered on is hacked – like the latest episode of LinkedIn?

 - How long did it take you to find out and change your password?

 Are you on the internet networks enough to see these notices come up so that you can quickly change your password, or do you just end up finding out this type of information through general news media?

-All they have to do is write a little program to hit all of the major websites with a variation of your name/email and passwords.
-They don’t have to go to much effort to hit 100’s of sites in minutes checking to see if they can find you and get more of your information.
+All they have to do is write a little program to hit all of the major websites with a variation of your name/email and password.
+They don’t have to go to much effort to hit hundreds of sites in minutes checking to see if they can find you and get more of your information.
 The more information they obtain about you, the easier it is for them to ruin your day (or weeks as it may turn out).

 Let me know how we can “Watch Your Back!”